 I find it’s very difficult to get the most out of adventure and travel if my current level of fitness is holding me back.
 I am one of those types who gain weight far too easily and practically have to kill myself to take any of it back off.
 It’s hardly my fault though – beer is just plain good!

 Recently I’ve made a decision to take my health back and do whatever it requires to reach those self-imposed fitness goals.
 In doing so, I’ve created a new category in Big John’s Adventures in Travel titled Adventure Fitness.
 For my first post in this new, motivational category, I will take you to my hometown of Greenville, SC for the Goodwill Mud Run of spring, 2015.

 The Goodwill Mud Run, presented by St. Francis Sports Medicine, is a 3.5 mile long race with 35 muddy obstacles for teams to compete in.
 Rebecca and I entered this event for the first time together.
 Our two-person team “Wanderlust” may not have been the fastest, but I definitely believe we had the most fun!

-Team Wanderlust (Rebecca & Big John) feeling all clean and neat just before the run.
+Team Wanderlust (Rebecca & Big John) feeling all clean and neat just before the Goodwill mud run.

 Sgt.
 Zach Ervin of the U.S. Marine Corps motivates racers as they encounter their first obstacle at the Goodwill mud run.